Silver Hair and Golden Curls

 Silver Hair and Golden Curls (ԱՐԾԱԹ ՄԱԶԵՐ, ՈՍԿԻ ԾԱՄԵՐ) is an Armenian folktale originally collected by ethnologue and clergyman Karekin Servantsians in Hamov-Hotov (1884).
 It is related to the theme of the calumniated wife and classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.

 Summary

 A king's son builds his tent in a meadow full of flowers.
 One day, three maidens come to the meadow to pick vegetables and flowers, and begin to talk among themselves: the first promises to marry the king and plant a grapevine that will still have grapes after everyone plucks one; the second that she will weave such a carpet that the whole army will seat and there is still more than half left; and the third promises to bear twins, a silver-haired girl and a golden-haired boy.

 The king's son overhears their conversation and decides to marry all three, the older two fail in their promises, but the third gives birth to her children.
 After the birth of the royal twins, the queen's jealous sisters take their nephews and cast them in the sea in a box, and replace them for animals to humiliate her sister.
 Now disgraced before the king, she is sentenced to a public punishment by the people.

 Meanwhile, the twins are saved from being exposed and are raised in a loving environment.
 Years later, the sister advises her twin brother to go to the woman at the public square (their mother) and give her a rose, instead of the punishment meted out to her.
 This strange behaviour draws the attention of the king to investigate what happened to his twin children all those years ago.